‘You have to, to serve these markets, re-imagine how

-As the ongoing ‘trade war’ between China and the US continues to fray relations between the two, Lau sees the potential for Hong Kong to capitalise on its role as a gateway – which could prove a boon for fintech.
+As the ongoing ‘trade war’ between China and the US continues to fray, testing relations between the two, Lau sees the potential for Hong Kong to capitalise on its role as a gateway – which could prove a boon for fintech.

 Lau, who was born and raised in Hong Kong but lives in Washington DC, notes that there has also been a noted move toward attracting and retaining talent.